Plant Profile Part Sun, Full Shade

 I know—can you believe the name is so similar?
 This 7-12 petaled spring flower is a ‘Eurasian weed‘ that can overtake an area in a few seasons.
 It is very difficult to remove once its taken root.

-If you happen to have Lesser Celandine in your garden, join us on a multi-year commitment to removing this whenever spotted.
-Sadly, once this plant gets to spread its seeds, it can require years of whack-a-mole removal.
+If you happen to have lesser celandine in your garden, join us on a multi-year commitment to removing it whenever spotted.
+Sadly, once this plant spreads its seeds, it can require years of whack-a-mole removal.
 But remove them we must!
 These non-native flowers can quickly overtake an area in a few years.

-The native gem Celandine Poppy has sadly become missing from some of its core native areas—Canada in particular.
+The native gem celandine poppy has sadly become missing from some of its core native areas: Canada.
 Plans are in place by the Canadian Wildlife Service – Ontario Region to help bring this native flower back to regions where it was once ubiquitous.

 Sun